influxdata/docs-v2/content/v2.0/users/tokens/_index.md

 ---

 InfluxDB ensures secure interaction between users and data through the use of **authentication tokens**.
-Every user has a unique token.
+Tokens represent a set of permissions granted to users using each token.

 The following articles provide information about managing authentication tokens.